Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

+\begin{remark} In the second assertion, we take a real-valued eigenbasis to deal with the fact that the unit subbundle of $\Sigma $ has two connected components.
+An example where the same problem occurs is the Fourier basis on the circle $\R /2\pi \Z .$ In that case, the unit cotangent bundle also has two connected components and it is known that the Shnirelman theorem is valid for the basis consisting of sines and cosines, but not for the exponential basis.

-\begin{remark} In Appendix \ref{app:non-or}, we show how to drop the assumption that the distribution $D$ is oriented.
-We also treat the case of a complex-valued eigenbasis. \end{remark}
+In Section \ref{sec:non-or}, we also show how to extend the above result to the case where $D$ is not orientable (see Theorem \ref{thm8.1}). \end{remark}

-Our result is valid for any choice of a smooth density $\mu$ on $M$.
-This is due to the fact that, up to an explicit unitary gauge transform, changing the density modifies the sR Laplacian with an additional bounded operator (see Remark \ref{rk:changemu1} for a precise statement).
+Our result is valid for any choice of a smooth (non-vanishing) density $\mu$ on $M$.
+This is due to the fact that, up to an explicit unitary gauge transform, changing the density modifies the sR Laplacian with an additional bounded operator (see Remark \ref{rk:changemu1} for a precise statement) and this addition plays no role in the proofs.

 \paragraph{Notations.} We adopt the following notations.

 Let $E $ be an arbitrary vector bundle over $M$.
 The sphere bundle $SE$ is the quotient of $E\setminus \{0\}$ by the positive homotheties, i.e., $SE = (E\setminus \{0\})/(0,+\infty)$.
 Homegeneous functions of order $0$ on $E\setminus \{0\}$ are identified with functions on $SE$.
 The bundle $ST^\star M$, called the co-sphere bundle, is denoted by $S^\star M$.